Day Trading in Namibia

 There are three tasks you’ll need to tick off before you can begin day trading in Namibia:

 1. Selecting a broker.
 Check that the brokerage is licensed to deal by NAMFISA, and/or by a top regulator in another country like South Africa’s FSCA.
-Other important things to consider are the functionality of the firm’s platform and/or app, the fees it charges, the tools it provides (like advanced charting), and the amount of leverage they offer (if your strategy uses popular derivatives among day traders like CFDs).
+Other important things to consider are the functionality of the firm’s platform and/or app, the fees it charges, the tools it provides (like advanced charting), and the amount of leverage they offer (if your strategy uses popular derivatives among day traders like CFDs in Namibia).

 2. Opening an account.
 You’ll need to provide some personal details and supply documentation like a Namibian National Identity Card to verify your identification and address.
 The broker is also likely to ask you more trading-centric questions related to your investing style, experience and goals, with day trading remaining among the most high-risk approaches to online dealing.